Tender Is the Night: Plot summary

 The French Riviera serves as the setting for the first third of the novel.

 Dick and Nicole Diver are a glamorous couple who rent a villa in the South of France and surround themselves with a coterie of American expatriates.
 Rosemary Hoyt, a 17-year-old actress, and her mother are staying at a nearby resort.
 Rosemary becomes infatuated with Dick and becomes close to Nicole.

 Rosemary senses something is wrong with the couple, and her suspicions are confirmed when another guest at a party, Violet McKisco, reports witnessing Nicole's nervous breakdown in a bathroom.
 Tommy Barban, another guest, comes to the defense of Nicole and insists that Violet is lying.
 Angered by this accusation, Violet's husband Albert duels Barban on the beach, but both men miss their shots.
 Following these events, Dick, Nicole, Rosemary, and others depart the French Riviera.

 Soon after, Rosemary is now a constant companion of both Dick and Nicole in Paris.
 She attempts to seduce Dick in her hotel room, but he rebuffs her advances, although he admits that he loves her.
-Much later, a black man named Jules Peterson is found murdered in Rosemary's bed at the hotel, a potential scandal which could destroy Rosemary's career.
+Much later, a black man named Jules Peterson is found murdered in Rosemary's bed at the hotel, a potential scandal that could destroy Rosemary's career.
 Dick moves the blood-soaked body out of the room to cover up any implied sexual relationship between Rosemary and Peterson.

 A flashback occurs in the narrative.
 In Spring 1917, Dick Diver—a promising young doctor—visits psychopathologist Franz Gregorovius in Zurich, Switzerland.
 While visiting Franz, he meets a patient named Nicole Warren, a wealthy young woman whose sexual abuse by her father has led to mental neuroses.
 Over a period of time they exchange letters.
 With the permission of Franz who believes that Dick's friendship benefits Nicole's well-being, they start seeing each other.
 As Nicole's treatment progresses, she becomes infatuated with Dick who, in turn, develops Florence Nightingale syndrome.
 He determines to marry Nicole in order to provide her with lasting emotional stability.